 For a comprehensive, everything you ever wanted to know about homeschooling with Build Your Library, check out our “Build Your Library University (for Parents).”
 We have collected the definitive list of articles, videos, and books about Build Your Library, Charlotte Mason, and general homeschooling, all categorized in a logical order for you to peruse.

 We always have our Social Media “chicklets” at the bottom of our newsletters and webpage, but we wanted to make sure you are following us on our other platforms.
 The Build Your Library Facebook is our go-to social media site, and we post there frequently with cool Amazon products and book recommendations we think you would like, as well as all of our Read Aloud Book Club announcements, blog posts, full-year and unit study product releases and updates, and more.

 Our Build Your Library Instagram page regularly posts pictures and insider info about projects I’m currently working on or what I’m doing with my kids.

 Although not 100% exclusively Build Your Library related, our Arrrgh Schooling YouTube channel has videos about books and homeschooling, but let’s be honest, it’s mostly books.
-If you want to see what I’m reading, join my Arrrgh Booked Book Club (this month we are reading The Night Watch by Sarah Waters!), or just want ideas for books to read (either for you for your children) you are sure to find something useful!
+If you want to see what I’m reading, join my Arrrgh Booked Book Club (we are reading The Year of the Witching by Alexis Henderson in October ), or just want ideas for books to read (either for you or your children) you are sure to find something useful!
 We also have a BYL Twitter feed where I share links and information about BYL and homeschooling.
 Or you can stay subscribed to our email list and browse our monthly newsletters.